 My recent work includes research on the importance of family storytelling for adolescent emotional competence and identity development and research on the role of narrative identity for psychosocial adjustment against the backdrop of COVID-19.

 I am not currently recruiting graduate students.

 PSYCH 2410 - Developmental Psychology

-Booker, J. A., & Dunsmore, J. D. (2018).
-Testing direct and indirect ties of self-compassion with subjective well-being.
-Manuscript in press at Journal of Happiness Studies. https://doi.org/10.1007/s10902-018-0011-2
+Booker, J. A., Dunsmore, J. C., Fivush, R. (2021).
+Adjustment factors of attachment, hope, and motivation in emerging adult well-being.
+Manuscript in press at Journal of Happiness Studies.

-Merrill, N., Booker, J. A., & Fivush, R. (2018).
+Merrill, N., Booker, J. A., & Fivush, R. (2019).
 Frequency and function of intergenerational narratives told by young people.
-Manuscript in press at Topics in Cognitive Science. https://doi.org/10.1111/tops.12356
+Topics in Cognitive Science, 11, 752-773. https://doi.org/10.1111/tops.12356

 Booker, J. A., Capriola-Hall, N. C., & Ollendick, T. H. (2018).
 Parental influences and child internalizing outcomes across multiple generations.
-Manuscript in press at Journal of Child and Family Studies. https://doi.org/10.1007/s10826-018-1067-7
+Journal of Child and Family Studies, 27, 2217-2231. doi: 10.1007/s10826-018-1067-7

 Fivush, R., Booker, J. A., & Graci, M. E. (2017).
 Ongoing narrative meaning-making within events and across the lifespan.
 Imagination, Cognition, and Personality, 37, 127-152. https://doi.org/10.1177/0276236617733824